ShankarBUS/dischargen/README.md

-# Dischargen: The Discharge Template Generator
+# DischarGen: The Discharge Template Generator

 This project provides a platform for medical professionals or health care workers to create and maintain electrical medical records in a more flexible manner.